 The FLASH-CAT model was used to calculate the HRR of vertical stacks of horizontal cable trays.
-The model is described in Chapter 9 of NUREG/CR-7010, Vol. 1, and in Section 06.03.03 of IMC 0308, Attachment 3, Appendix F.
+The model is described in Chapter 9 of NUREG/CR-7010, Vol. 1, and in Section 06.03.03 of IMC 0308, Attachment 3, Appendix F. The heat soak method was not used in the creation of table/plot set C.

 The HRR as a function of time for an ignition source in combination with a vertical stack of cable trays was calculated at 1-minute intervals for the following ignition source-cable tray configurations: